Canning House: The Library

-The Canning House Library Collection, a collection of 54,000 works covering a broad range of subject areas concerning the Hispanic and Lusophone countries of the world, now resides in King's College London having been gifted to the university in 2012.
-It was originally housed inside Canning House from its creation in 1943.
+The Canning House Library was created in 1948, covering a broad range of subject areas concerning Latin America and Iberia.
+The collection contains over 54,000 works and now resides in the Maughan Library at King's College London having been gifted to the university in 2012.
+It was originally housed inside Canning House.
+Members of Canning House are entitled to reference use of the library.